API Gateway API Autodiscovery concepts

-Mule Runtime must be configured to use Anypoint Platform credentials.
+Mule must be configured to use Anypoint Platform credentials.

-These credentials must be set before starting the Mule Runtime that executes your application.
+The platform credentials give your application access to the API Configuration in API Manager.
+These credentials must be set before starting the Mule runtime that executes your application.

 If you configured a proxy endpoint, your autogenerated proxy will already be correctly configured with the Autodiscovery element, and if you choose to take advantage of the platform deployment capabilities, such as 1-Click deployment, the API Manager credentials will be automatically set for you as well.